arman-agarwal/Cinemania/Docs/ui-design/index.md

 Our third image basically shows the main page of our webapp which shows the list of recently watched movies, has an option to sort this list based on most recent and least recent.
 It has an option to add more movies, has a functionality to switch between light (represented by sun) and dark mode (represented by moon), and has a profile button as well.
 ![Wireframe (Part 3)](Wireframe3.png)

 Our fourth image explains about the dotted menu functionality that allows the user to delete the movie, delete the comment, edit movie name, edit the comment and upload a new image which represents the movie.
-It also shows the profile, where one can see their name and email linked with that account.
+It also shows the profile, where one can see their name and email linked with that account.<br>
 ![Wireframe (Part 4)](Wireframe4.png)

 ## Stories